skills/secure-code-game/README.md

    - For owner, choose your personal account or an organization to host the repository.
    - We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    - Scroll down and click the **Create repository** button at the bottom of the form.
-1. After your new repository is created, wait about 20 seconds, then refresh the page.
-Follow the step-by-step instructions in the new repository's README.
+1. After your new repository is created, wait about 30 seconds, then refresh the page.

 ## 🛠️ The set up